 The Rowley Hills form a prominent and distinctive upland landscape feature on the horizon of the Black Country.

-The Rowley Hills Strategic Open Space (RHSOS) designation was identified at the time of the West Midlands Structure Plan.
+The Rowley Hills Strategic Open Space (RHSOS) designation was identified in part at the time of the West Midlands Structure Plan.
 The local area was subject to the Rowley Hills District Plan, adopted in 1988; this plan was designed to address issues considered to be of strategic significance, including minerals, waste disposal, sub-regional recreation and transportation.
 The importance of the open character and appearance of the Hills was also recognised, and the District Plan reiterated the need to avoid development that would adversely affect the open space and the visual amenity of the skyline.

 Given their: